Mevhare/Customer-Shopping-Analysis/README.md

 5. There were 8 product categories which are books,clothing, cosmetics, food & beverages, shoes, souvenir, technology and toys.
 6. Quantity and Price were both positive numeric columns.
 7. Payment method consists of cash,credit card or debit card.
 8. Invoice date had inconsistent formating which was corrected to be in D/MM/YYYY format.
-Transactions ranged from January 2020 to December 2023.
+Transactions ranged from January 2020 to March 2023.
 9. There are only 10 malls included in the shopping_malls column.

 ## Exploratory Data Analysis